Flexible-Universe/QuantumQuillSwift/README.md

 - Check if a string contains only digits
 - Various path functions and formatting utilities
 - Various date formating and calculation utilities
+- Added some SwiftUI extensions
+  - SizeDisplay show the width and height of a component or Stack
+  - LocalizationHelper shows if the text is translated or not
+  - LayoutGuide sets some horizontal and vertical lines on the screen to align the components

 ## Requirements
 The following table outlines the requirements for this package: